 An Alaska background check will show primarily basic personal details and criminal history information.
 The level of detail depends on who requests the report.
 If someone asks for a copy of their own, it will include: convictions, current offenses, criminal identification information, non-conviction criminal information (arrests, warrants, etc.), sealed records, correctional treatment information.

 If the request comes from an individual or agency, it will include:

 All reports will include basic information such as name, address, height, weight, race, age, and gender.

-Other public background checks are compiled from public and private sources and have other specified uses such as vetting a new roommate, checking out a potential business partner or carpooling neighbor or just finding a long-lost friend or relative.
+Other public background checks in Alaska are compiled from public and private sources and have other specified uses such as vetting a new roommate, checking out a potential business partner or carpooling neighbor or just finding a long-lost friend or relative.
 These types of reports may include:

 Marriages and Divorces